Interactions: Talking to patients

 When talking to patients about the risk associated with an interaction, it helps if you are clear whether an adverse outcome is:

-• Theoretical – some interactions are listed in patient information leaflets or SmPCs because it is conjectured that they might occur, not because they’ve been seen in practice.
+• Theoretical – some interactions are listed in patient information leaflets or SmPCs because it is thought that they might occur, not because they’ve been seen in practice.
 For example, some drug combinations are theorised as prolonging the QT interval, but the implications for real patients are uncertain.

 • Possible – studies suggest that only some patients are affected.
 Try and quantify the risk if possible.
 “Most patients don’t seem to have a problem taking these two drugs together, but we know that a few patients can, so we want to be careful.”